ammar/regexp_parser/README.md

 ## Example Projects
 Projects using regexp_parser.

+- [capybara](https://github.com/teamcapybara/capybara) is an integration testing tool that uses regexp_parser to convert Regexps to css/xpath selectors.

+- [js_regex](https://github.com/janosch-x/js_regex) converts Ruby regular expressions to JavaScript-compatible regular expressions.

 - [meta_re](https://github.com/ammar/meta_re) is a regular expression preprocessor with alias support.

 - [mutant](https://github.com/mbj/mutant) (before v0.9.0) manipulates your regular expressions (amongst others) to see if your tests cover their behavior.

+- [rubocop](https://github.com/rubocop-hq/rubocop) is a linter for Ruby that uses regexp_parser to lint Regexps.

-- [twitter-cldr-rb](https://github.com/twitter/twitter-cldr-rb) uses regexp_parser to generate examples of postal codes.
+- [twitter-cldr-rb](https://github.com/twitter/twitter-cldr-rb) is a localization helper that uses regexp_parser to generate examples of postal codes.

-- [js_regex](https://github.com/janosch-x/js_regex) converts Ruby regular expressions to JavaScript-compatible regular expressions.

 ## References